-E5 complements A4 and is a specific commitment to uphold our Equality and Diversity and Whistleblowing policies: this reflects the regulatory requirement for us to have a whistleblowing policy and the Regulatory Standard that requires 'clear procedures for employees and governing body members to raise concerns or whistleblow if they believe that there has been fraud, corruption or other wrongdoing within the RSL'
+E6 is a commitment to uphold our Whistleblowing and ICT policies: this reflects the regulatory requirement for us to have a whistleblowing policy and the Regulatory Standard that requires 'clear procedures for employees and governing body members to raise concerns or whistleblow if they believe that there has been fraud, corruption or other wrongdoing within the RSL'14

-E6 and E7 relate to confidentiality and the importance of maintaining it.
+E7 and E8 relate to confidentiality and the importance of maintaining it.
 This applies to the content of reports, discussions at Committee and committee meetings and all other business that you have access to in your role as a Committee Member.
-Upholding this principle requires you not to discuss anything that is identified as being confidential with anyone who is not entitled to the information; it also means making sure that any papers are stored securely (e.g., by means of passwords on laptops or other devices, in a locked drawer) and that on-line discussions can't be overheard (e.g., if attending a virtual meeting).
+Upholding this principle requires you not to discuss anything that is identified as being confidential with anyone who is not entitled to the information; it also means making sure that any documents are stored securely (e.g., by means of passwords on laptops or other devices, in a locked drawer) and that on-line discussions and your contribution to them can't be overheard (e.g., if attending a virtual meeting).
 In applying this principle, you must also be mindful of our duties in respect of safeguarding personal information i.e., anything from which an individual can be identified.